srpp011/srpp011/README.md

 ***
 ## 🛰️ About Me

+Currently, I work in a startup - [Gilab](https://gilab.rs) focused on geospatial and AI-driven technologies, and I serve as a teaching and research assistant at the University of Belgrade – Faculty of Civil Engineering, in the field of geoinformatics and geodetic surveying.

+I worked as a Senior Software Engineer at Ocean Insights (Germany), which was acquired by Project44, where I was responsible for backend development and system integration for real-time logistics tracking with a focus on Ocean visibility track and trace.

 I build scalable and robust backend systems for Earth Observation, agricultural monitoring, and environmental analytics.
 With strong expertise in containerized deployments and CI/CD pipelines, I deliver reproducible, production-grade solutions to open-source initiatives and client-driven projects.

-Currently, I work in a startup focused on geospatial and AI-driven technologies, and I serve as a teaching and research assistant at the University of Belgrade – Faculty of Civil Engineering, in the field of geoinformatics and geodetic engineering.

 ***